-3. Women are too busy being an online student!
-As this article and numerous other studies point out, women dominate the online learning space as the students/learners.
-There are many reasons for this – most relate to women trying to juggle raising a family, work and career aspirations.
+3. Women are too busy being online students!
+As this article and numerous other studies point out, women dominate the online learning space as students/learners.
+There are many reasons for this – most relate to women trying to juggle raising a family, work, and career aspirations.
 So if women are busy learning online, there may not be much time for teaching online.

 5. Women are too busy teaching in actual physical classrooms.
 “Real life” teaching is by far dominated by women.
 So, women may simply not have the time nor the inclination to create courses online.

 All that said, the truth is, we really don’t know why there is such a disparity between male and female instructors on Udemy.

 Udemy Course Categories Dominated by Female Instructors

 With such a low female representation on Udemy, it begs the question, “In what course categories do female instructors dominate, if at all?”
 The following are the only sub-categories in which we found that females dominate.

 |Category||Percent of courses taught by women||Total number of courses in category|

 |Pet Care and Training||52%||91|